-DDM operates in a different way than most other competitors on the market.
-The biggest difference is our proprietary IT system Fusion, an essential tool in both originating and managing asset portfolios.
-In addition, we launched a servicing platform lead by Bernhard Engel (COO) to increase the focus on portfolio management and business development services.
-Access to this platform for servicing secured portfolios will complement our existing large network of trusted debt collection agencies that collect the assets on behalf of DDM.
-Together with a highly skilled experienced organization and a strong relationship with selling banks that view DDM as a trusted and reputable partner makes us unique.
+Since 2007, DDM has built a successful platform in the SCEE region and has acquired 2.3 million receivables with a nominal value of over EUR 4 billion.
+Initially DDM invested in consumer, unsecured debt and has gradually shifted towards being an investor and manager of secured, corporate debt.
+DDM has identified two further strategic areas that are complementary to its core NPL business, being consumer finance following the strategic investment in Addiko Bank and debt servicing following the launch of a servicing platform.
+DDM previously worked with a large network of trusted debt collection agencies that collected the assets on behalf of DDM and in 2019 launched a platform for the work-out and servicing of secured debt that subsequently became a related third-party debt servicer, outsourcing and digital partner.
+These factors together with a highly skilled experienced organization and strong relationships with selling banks that view DDM as a trusted and reputable partner makes us unique.

 Other competitors on the markets include local investors, such as Kruk Group in Poland and Romania, international investors in NPLs, including Intrum, B2Holding and EOS Group; as well as larger international financial institutions, such as Deutsche Bank and AnaCap Financial Partners, who have been known to invest in portfolios in some of the markets where we operate on a more opportunistic basis.